dankamongmen/notcurses/README.md

 notcurses abandons the X/Open Curses API bundled as part of the Single UNIX Specification.
-The latter shows its age, and seems not capable of making use of terminal functionality such as unindexed 24-bit color ("DirectColor", not to be confused with 8-bit indexed 24-bit color, aka "TrueColor" or (by NCURSES) as "extended color").
+The latter shows its age, and seems not capable of making use of terminal functionality such as unindexed 24-bit color ("TrueColor", not to be confused with the 8-bit indexed 24-bit "extended color" of NCURSES).
 For some necessary background, consult Thomas E. Dickey's superb and authoritative [NCURSES FAQ](https://invisible-island.net/ncurses/ncurses.faq.html#xterm_16MegaColors).
 As such, notcurses is not a drop-in Curses replacement.
 It is almost certainly less portable, and definitely tested on less hardware.
 Sorry about that.